-The E-field probe was calibrated by SPEAG, by temperature measurement procedure.
-Dipole Validation measurement is performed by PCTEST Lab. before each test.
+The E-field probe was calibrated by SPEAG.
+The SAR calibration of the E-field probe is performed by temperature measurement procedure.
+A TEM cell is used for the free space calibration of the probe.
 The brain simulating material is calibrated by PCTEST using the dielectric probe system and network analyzer to determine the conductivity and permittivity (dielectric constant) of the brain-equivalent material.

-The following list of equipment was used to calibrate the brain equivalent material:
+The following list of equipment was used to calibrate the brain/muscle equivalent material: